Human Trafficking in [Georgia] [other countries]

 Human Trafficking & Modern-day Slavery

-Georgia is a source and transit country for women and girls trafficked primarily to Turkey and the U.A.E. for the purpose of commercial sexual exploitation.
-Women and girls from Ukraine, Moldova, Russia, and other former Soviet states are trafficked through Georgia to Turkey, Greece, the U.A.E., and Western Europe.
-Men are trafficked for the purpose of forced labor; victims are trafficked for the purpose of forced labor in the breakaway regions of Abkhazia and South Ossetia. - U.S. State Dept Trafficking in Persons Report, June, 2007 [full country report]
+Georgia is a source and transit country for women and girls trafficked within the country and to Turkey, the UAE, Greece, Russia, Germany, and Austria for the purpose of commercial sexual exploitation.
+Women and girls from Ukraine, Moldova, Russia, and other former Soviet states are trafficked through Georgia to Turkey, the UAE, and Western Europe.
+Men and women are trafficked within Georgia for the purpose of forced labor.
+Men and women in the breakaway regions of Abkhazia and South Ossetia, which were outside of the government’s control, are trafficked for the purpose of forced labor. - U.S. State Dept Trafficking in Persons Report, June, 2009 Check out a later country report here or a full TIP Report here

 CAUTION: The following links have been culled from the web to illuminate the situation in Georgia.
 Some of these links may lead to websites that present allegations that are unsubstantiated or even false.
 No attempt has been made to validate their authenticity or to verify their content.